 Fruit of the vine: There’s something inherently romantic about quaffing a glass just metres from where the farmers produce their crops, press their grapes and cellar their wine… so we’ve bottled it up and are serving the ultimate winelands day tour on a platter.

 South Africa’s wine industry is like a well-cellared red.
 It is robust; its flavour profiles have harmonised and, with the passing of time, the product improves with age.
-Whether you’re a wine connoisseur or just a lover of natural beauty, you’ll be swept up in the splendour of the Stellenbosch countryside with its tell-tale Cape Dutch thatching and rolling vineyards as we showcase four very different wining and dining experiences.
+Whether you’re a wine connoisseur or just a lover of natural beauty, you’ll be swept up in the splendour of the Stellenbosch countryside with its tell-tale Cape Dutch architecture and rolling vineyards as we showcase four very different wining and dining experiences.

 Set a leisurely pace as you leave the coast behind and head north towards wine country and the first of the handpicked wineries on the outskirts of Stellenbosch.
 Today’s journey is undoubtedly a visual feast, but your taste buds are the real hero.
 After all, not all wines are created equal and Pinotage stands head and shoulders above the rest.